 - Do I have a deductible that needs to be paid before I can use my insurance for behavioral (mental) health services?
 If so, how much is it?
 How much of my deductible has already been met for year?

-- Do I need to see a mental health professional who is on a list provided by my insurance company (in a "network") or am I free to choose any qualified professional?
+- Do I need to see a mental health professional who is on a list provided by my insurance company ("network") or am I free to choose any qualified professional?